.png)

 Why merchants may delay capture following a successful authorization

-• Fraud prevention: Merchants can conduct a post-authorization fraud check before capturing the transaction.
+- Fraud prevention: Merchants can conduct a post-authorization fraud check before capture.

-• Flexibility: Delaying 'capture' provides flexibility in case any changes or adjustments to the transaction are needed before finalizing it.
+- Flexibility: Delaying capture provides flexibility in case any changes or adjustments to the transaction are needed before settlement.

 What happens if payment authorization gets declined?

-When payment authorization is declined, merchants have two options:
+When payment authorization is declined, you have two options:

-1. They can either inform the customer that the transaction cannot be completed.
+- Inform the customer that the transaction cannot be completed

-2. Take additional steps to recover the payment.
+- Take additional steps to recover the payment and protect your authorization rate.

 The success of these recovery efforts often depends on the level of detail provided in the response codes from the payment processor.

-With access to detailed decline codes, merchants can confidently take specific steps to recover the transaction.
+With access to detailed decline codes, you can confidently take specific, informed actions to recover the transaction and increase authorization rate.

 Here are three suggested actions based on common reasons for payment failure:

-1. Request the customer to use a different payment method.
-If the customer's payment fails because of insufficient funds, merchants could ask them to use an alternative payment method, such as Buy Now, Pay Later.
-This option provides flexibility and increases the chances of a successful transaction.
+- Request the customer to use a different payment method.
+If the payment fails because of insufficient funds, offering an alternative payment method, such as Buy Now, Pay Later can increases the likelihood of approval.
+More options provides flexibility and protects overall approval rates..

-2. Initiate a 3D Secure (3DS) challenge when a transaction encounters a soft decline from the issuer.
-If the issuer suggests that they might approve the payment after the customer successfully authenticates through 3D Secure, the merchant can trigger the 3DS challenge.
-The decision to do so rests with the issuer, and the customer's experience can vary, ranging from a smooth, frictionless process to receiving an authentication challenge.
+- Trigger 3D Secure (3DS) following aa soft decline from the issuer.
+If the issuer suggests that they might approve the payment after the customer successfully authenticates through 3D Secure, you can trigger a 3DS challenge.
+Applying authentication selectively can help convert soft declines into approvals and improve authorization performance, while minimizing unnecessary friction.

-3. Prompt the customer to use a new card: If the payment authorization fails because the customer is using an expired card, merchants could prompt the customer to use a different, valid card for the transaction.
-This approach helps resolve the specific issue causing the failure.
+- Prompt the customer to use a new card.
+If the payment authorization fails because the customer is using an expired card, you can ask the customer to use a different card, prompting them to enter updated details that can resolve the issue quickly and recover the transaction.

 Five ways to improve payment authorization rates

-1. Enable network tokenization: Tokens, unlike physical cards, do not have expiration dates.
-Merchants can convert a card-on-file into a network token.
-This approach increases the likelihood of payment authorization, even if the customer's original card has expired.
-Network tokenization is particularly beneficial for subscription-based businesses, reducing involuntary churn.
-Additionally, the enhanced security features of tokens make them valuable tools for merchants to improve their payment authorization rates.
-Research from Visa found that merchants using network tokens can achieve an average 4% uplift in authorization rates for card-not-present transactions.
+- Enable network tokenization: Unlike physical cards, tokens, don’t have expire.
+Converting a card-on-file into a network token increases the likelihood of issuer approval, even if the original card has expired.
+Network tokenization is particularly beneficial for subscription businesses, where failed renewals drive involuntary churn.
+Tokens also provide enhanced security features that improve payment authorization rates.
+Visa research found that merchants using network tokens see an average 4% uplift in authorization rates for card-not-present transactions.

-2. Utilize 3D Secure authentication: Implementing 3D Secure authentication reduces the risk of fraud.
-It instills confidence in issuers when authorizing payments and provides merchants with liability coverage in case of fraud.
+- Use 3D Secure authentication: Implementing 3DS authentication reduces the risk of fraud and gives issuers additional confidence when evaluating payments.
+It can also shift liability in certain fraud cases.
 This added layer of security enhances the chances of successful payment authorization.

-3. Enable fallbacks: Fallback mechanisms come into play when the primary payment processor encounters issues, and the transaction is rerouted to a backup processor.
-By setting up fallbacks, merchants create an opportunity to recover a transaction following a failed authorization.
-This redundancy can significantly improve payment authorization rates.
+- Enable fallbacks: Fallback mechanisms come into play when the primary payment processor encounters issues, and the transaction is rerouted to a backup processor.
+By setting up fallbacks, you can recover a transaction following a failed authorization.
+This recovery layer can significantly improve payment authorization rates.

-4. Use payment orchestration: Many merchants are adopting a multi-acquirer strategy to enhance their authorization rates.
-That's because different payment processors excel in various regions and scenarios, so a payment could be declined by processor one but accepted by processor two.
-Understanding these subtleties and routing payments to the processor that'll give the payment the best chance of success is crucial, and they can utilize a unified payment infrastructure like Primer to execute this effectively.
+- Use payment orchestration: Many merchants are adopting a multi-acquirer strategy to enhance their authorization rates.
+Different payment processors perform better by regions, card type, and transaction scenarios.
+Understanding these subtleties and routing payments to the processor that'll give your payment the best chance of success is crucial.
+You can utilize a unified payment infrastructure like Primer to execute this effectively.

 How Primer can improve your payment authorization rates